How to Use Mod Tap

-Mod tap is a powerful feature that can help you create more dedicated or dual functional keys based on key press behavior to push your performance to the max, by tapping the key for one action, and holding it down for a second action.
+Mod tap is a feature that can help you create more dedicated or dual functional keys based on key press behaviour.
+Tap the key for one action, hold the key for the second action.

-For example, on the Wooting 60HE, You can map dedicated arrow keys on the right bottom keys while still having access to the original modifier keys.
+For example, on the Wooting 60HE, you can map dedicated arrow keys to the right bottom keys while still having access to the original modifier keys.
 Let’s set it up, and you’ll quickly find out what I mean.

-Repeat this process for the Menu, Right Control, and FN key, and your results should look like so.
-Now you can access the arrows by tapping and the modifiers by holding the key.
+Congratulations 🥳 now you can access the arrows by tapping and the modifiers by holding down the keys.